LucasBarzotto/HTML-CSS/README.md

 Projects:
 1. Home_Page_1: responsive homepage with a few animations.
-2. Home_Page_2: hoamepage using flexbox and animations.
+2. Home_Page_2: homepage using flexbox and animations.
 3. Spotify404: Spotify's 404 error page copy, using flexbox and css grid for responsiveness.